A textile jacket is easier to wear than a leather jacket. They’re lighter and more flexible too. For all-day comfort, they’re a great choice.

 One of the main benefits of a textile jacket is that they’re cheaper and easier for manufacturers to make them waterproof compared to a leather jacket.
 Most leather jackets will need to use a membrane, like Gore-Tex or the equivalent to keep water out and that tends to hike up the price.

-The Montreal 3.0 is a long jacket with a waterproof drop liner and Rainseal technology to stay dry in extreme conditions.
+The Montreal 4.0 is a long jacket with a waterproof drop liner and Dry2Dry breathable membrane to stay dry in extreme conditions.
 Suitable for all seasons, the removable thermal liner is perfect for colder days.
 The high collar includes an adjustable neoprene edge for added comfort along with soft Amara cuffs to prevent rubbing.
 Shoulder and elbow armour provide protection while the Bar-Tack stitching adds extra durability.
-Additional features include an enclosed Rainseal hood, external elbow protection pockets and airflow vents for cooling.
-It also won a RiDE Best Buy award.

-Constructed from MAx Tex, Ballistic and HT textiles, the Paragon 5 includes CE certified back, shoulder and elbow protection for all-round safety.
+Constructed from Max Tex, Ballistic hardwearing textiles, the Adventure-X includes a built-in wireless airbag, CE certified back, shoulder and elbow protection for all-round safety.
+All boneded to an SinAqua waterproof membrane.
 With a removable liner and vents, this waterproof jacket protects you in all weather conditions.
 Featuring adjustable sleeves, waist and stretch panels for comfort, it is suitable for a wide range of body shapes.
 The apt neck protection reduces the risk of water entering the jacket and protects the full-length zip closure.

 A hefty price tag but a quality bit of kit.
-The Flexius by Rukka is made with a Cordura 500 shell and a detachable Gore-Tex lining.
-Armour includes CE approved armour in the back, shoulders and elbows plus Rukka D30 Air limb protectors.
-The collar is removable and made from soft neoprene for comfort and a Gore-Tex layer for waterproofing.
-Shorter in body length but most will zip it into Rukka trousers.
+The Kalix by Rukka is made with a Cordura 500 shell and Gore-Tex Pro 2-layer liner.
+Armour includes D3O CE approved armour in the shoulders and elbows and a pocket for a back protector.
+Two internal and two external pockets.
+Long waterproof zips for added ventilation in summer.
+It will zip into Rukka trousers.
 Register the jacket with Rukka for a 6-year warranty.

 No longer do you have to put up with ordering a small man’s size jacket and dealing with the boxy fit; there is now a decent range of women’s specific motorcycle jackets, built with curves in mind.